How the Engine Works

 Rule 11

 Shadow states are reframed, not avoided.
 Lead is not evil — it is unfinished gold.
 Oppression is not punishment — it is heaviness plus fixity.
-Splitting Apart is not destruction — it is the necessary clearing that precedes Return.
-The engine treats difficult hexagrams and dark symbols as structural descriptions, not moral judgments.
+The engine treats difficult concepts and dark symbols as structural descriptions, not moral judgments.

 Rule 12